Level 3: Advanced Integration

 Unofficial Etiquette: Please be polite to coordinators at other institutions.
 Getting an outside student set up for a rotation is time-consuming and requires quite a bit of work behind the scenes.
 We understand that things will happen

-I am interested in a rotation at an institution that does not use VSAS.
+I am interested in a rotation at an institution that does not use VSLO.
 How do I get started?

 or comparable school official to attest to and sign off on your enrollment, student standing, liability coverage, personal health insurance, etc. A letter of good standing may also be required.
 All application forms and letter requests